PrakashShri/Surprise-Housing_Project/README.md

 - Optimal value for Ridge regression is 8 and for Lasso regression is 0.001.

 - Ridge Regression R2 Square are:-
+-
 Train Data R2 square value is 0.94354265961746 and for Test data R2 square value is 0.8944768674326166

-- Ridge Regression R2 Square are:-
+- Lasso Regression R2 Square are:-

 Train Data R2 square value is 0.9424639532374802 and for Test data R2 square value is 0.8885944800228901

 - Normal distribution of error terms:-